Skip to content

 Why Do People Abuse Speedballs?

-According to the National Center for Biotechnology Information [1], the use of this combination appears to be a method of avoiding some of the worst side effects of either substance while simultaneously undergoing a unique euphoric and energizing response that comes from combining the two.
+According to research published in the National Center for Biotechnology Information, users who combine heroin and cocaine are trying to avoid some of the worst side effects of either substance while simultaneously undergoing a unique euphoric and energizing response from combining the two.

 Get Help.
 Get Better.
 Get Your Life Back.